jheske/orchid-sunroom-readme/README.md

 ### Add an Orchid

-The app allows you add as many orchids as you like.
+You can add as many orchids as you like to your collection.
+Each orchid has its own gallery of images and its own journal to keep track of important events like last bloom, new roots, water, and fertilizer.

 <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-add-orchid.png" height="500" width="250">